chrisdl/nova-sort/Sort.novaextension/README.md

 abc
 012

 // 3.
-Sort lines
+Sort lines (case sensitive)
-f
-e
-d
+ABC
+abc
+123
 // Becomes
-d
-e
-f
+123
+abc
+ABC

+// and
+ABC1
+abc2
+// Becomes
+ABC1
+abc2 // the numbers matter more than the case.

+// It is worth mentioning that because the use case for the sorting is programming
+// we do not take into account numbers currently.
+Meaning that:
+1
+2
+10
+// Becomes
+1
+10
+2

 // 4.
+Sort lines (case insensitive)
+ABC
+abc
+123
+// Becomes
+123
+ABC
+abc

+// 5.
 Sort lines based on length aaa aa a